jacob187/analyst-agent/README.md

 ### Analyst Agent

-Combines outputs from SEC and Technical agents to provide comprehensive analysis:
+In development.
+Will combine outputs from SEC and Technical agents to provide comprehensive analysis:

 - Weighs both fundamental and technical factors
 - Generates a final recommendation